kensuke1984/tish/README.md

 # tish
 Waveform computation by *Direct solution method* (DSM)

-This software is based on the software which can be downloaded from [University of Tokyo][tish]
+This software is based on the software which can be downloaded from [University of Tokyo][dsm]

 **Welcome to the DSM world.**